dtl184/IRL-ILASP-Constraint-Inference/README.md

 Requirements: numpy, re, clingo.
 Additionally you will need an ILASP implementation.
 There is no pip package for this but you can find an implementation here: https://github.com/ilaspltd/ILASP-releases.

 To run, clone this repo and navigate to the new directory.
 Enter command `python main.py` to run the IRL-ILASP solver on the Towers of Hanoi trajectories and generate the smaller-disk constraint.
+## 3. Future Work

+Future work on this project will entail discovering constraints in more complex environments.
+For example, the Proper Shopper environment https://github.com/dtl184/propershopper where agents must follows social norms in addition to completing tasks.